tanmaythaware/guideline-iq/README.md

 # GuidelineIQ 🤖

-> **Production-ready RAG system with strict guardrails, comprehensive auditability, and cost tracking for finance and compliance use cases.**
+> **Production-style RAG system with strict guardrails, auditability, and cost tracking for regulated finance use cases**

 GuidelineIQ is a Retrieval-Augmented Generation (RAG) system designed for regulated domains where **accuracy, auditability, and cost control** are critical.
 It implements a multi-layered guardrail system that ensures answers are only provided when (1) queries are in-scope, (2) retrieval finds strong evidence, and (3) the model can ground answers in that evidence.
 Otherwise, it **refuses gracefully** with clear, auditable reasons—never hallucinating or providing citations on refusals.